nf-core/ampliseq/docs/output.md

 </details>

-#### COI
+#### Codons

-Optionally, the COI ASVs can be filtered based on their length and also their codons.
-The filtering is based on length of ASVs (418 ± nx3 and between 403 and 418), possibly does not contain any stop codon in the right reading frame.
-This applied to the samples that use any of the combination of following primers:

-    forward:
-        - "CCHGAYATRGCHTTYCCHCG"
-        - "ACCHGAYATRGCHTTYCCHCG"
-        - "GACCHGAYATRGCHTTYCCHCG"
-        - "TGACCHGAYATRGCHTTYCCHCG"
-    reverse:
-        - "CDGGRTGNCCRAARAAYCA"
-        - "TCDGGRTGNCCRAARAAYCA"
-        - "ATCDGGRTGNCCRAARAAYCA"
-        - "GATCDGGRTGNCCRAARAAYCA"

-This particular COI filtering can be set by using the option `filter_coi_asv`.
+Optionally, the ASVs can be filtered if they contain stop codons (`"TAA,TAG"`) in the specified open reading frame of the ASV.
+The filtering step also filters ASVs in the specifed checking range, if they are not multiple of 3.

+This filtering can be done by the setting the `--orf_start` option to starting position on the ASV where you would like to start checking of codon usage!
+For example, setting this parameter to `1`, would start checking the ASV for codons from the beginning of the ASV or if it is set to `22`, the check starts the open reading frame from position 22 on each ASV.
+By default, the filtering applies from the `--orf_start` to the end of the ASV.
+But, this can be changed by setting the `--orf_end` to specify the end of the open reading frame where you want to look for stop codons

+> **NB:** just make sure that when you set `--orf_end`, the length between `--orf_start` and `--orf_end` is a multiple of 3, otherwise all ASVs would be filtered.

 <details markdown="1">
 <summary>Output files</summary>

-- `COI_filtered/`
+- `Codons_filtered/`
-  - `ASV_filtered.fna`: Fasta file of ASV sequences that passes the filter thresholds explained above.
+  - `ASV_codon_filtered.fna`: Fasta file of ASV sequences that passes the filter thresholds explained above.
-  - `ASV_filtered.table.tsv`: The count table of ASVs that successfully passed through the filter thresholds.
+  - `ASV_codon_filtered.table.tsv`: The count table of ASVs that successfully passed through the filter thresholds.
-  - `ASV_filtered.list`: List of ASV IDs that pass through the filter thresholds.
+  - `ASV_codon_filtered.list`: List of ASV IDs that pass through the filter thresholds.
-  - `stats.filt.tsv`: The statistics from this filtering step is appeneded to the `DADA2_stats.tsv`
+  - `codon.filtered.stats.tsv`: Tracking read numbers through filtering, for each sample.

 </details>